David Dickson (swimmer)

 David Gavin Dickson (born 20 February 1941) is an Australian freestyle swimmer who won three bronze medals in freestyle and medley relay events at the 1960 Summer Olympics and the 1964 Summer Olympics in Rome and Tokyo respectively.

 Swimming career

 Dickson was born in Malaya, where his father was stationed during World War II.
 He was three months old when he arrived in Perth, Western Australia.
-His schooling years was spent Malaya, Geelong and Bunbury.
+His schooling years were spent in Malaya, Geelong and Bunbury.
 Dickson was a member of the Bunbury Swimming Club.